 - The number of people in the room with you.

 - Remain in the room until advised by law enforcement personnel to exit the building.
-Do not respond to unidentified or unrecognized voice commands or fire alarms.
+Do not respond to unidentified or unrecognized voice commands.

 - Officers will enter your building and check each room.
-If you have not been contacted within one hour, call 911 or 424-1212 for further instructions.
+If you have not been contacted within one hour, call 911 for further instructions.

 When an active shooter is INSIDE your building:

-- If the room can not be locked or secured, locate the nearest exit and determine whether or not you can exit the building safely.
+- Locate the nearest exit and determine whether you can exit the building safely.